 One of the greatest benefits of fruit is all the healthy fiber in them.
 According to the USDA, it helps reduce blood cholesterol levels.
 That, in turn, goes back to the first point- it lowers your risk of heart disease.
 Fiber is also super important for healthy bowels.
 It helps keep you “regular,” which can prevent issues like constipation, hemorrhoids, and diverticulosis.

-6. Fruit is nutrient dense, and provide our bodies with vitamins and minerals
+6. Fruit is nutrient-dense, and provides our bodies with vitamins and minerals

 Our bodies need so many different vitamins and minerals to stay healthy and keep going.
 Some of those nutrients, like calcium and potassium, are absolutely vital to our survival.
 For example, our hearts need both sodium and potassium to keep pumping.
 Fruits like avocados, figs, peaches, and kiwi are loaded with potassium.

 Pretty much the entire alphabet of vitamins can be found throughout various fruits.
-Same goes for minerals.
+The same goes for minerals.
 That’s great news, considering people all over the US have at least one vitamin deficiency.
 According to the World Health Organization, iron is the number one mineral that we’re lacking.
-Citrus fruits are a great source of the mineral.
+Citrus fruits are a great source of that mineral.

 7. Fruit makes you glow!